 Additional Counseling Careers and Licenses in New York

 Career pathways in counseling can vary widely depending on the setting or population you’d like to engage with.
 Keep reading to learn more about some other common counseling careers, such as licensed marriage and family therapists, school counselors, and substance abuse counselors.

 Licensed Marriage and Family Therapist (LMFT)

 In New York, LMFTs must be at least 21 years old and complete various education and training requirements.
-An approved graduate degree in marriage and family therapy or an allied health field with significant training in marriage and family therapy is required.
-Licenses are issued by the NYSED Office of the Professions and the licensure fee as of July 2019 is $371.
+An approved master’s or doctoral degree in marriage and family therapy or an allied health field with significant training in marriage and family therapy is required.
+Licenses are issued by the NYSED Office of the Professions (the OP) and the licensure fee as of December 2022 is $371.
 LMFTs provide assessment and treatment services to individuals, partners, and families experiencing dysfunctional relationships or mental health issues.

 The LMFT licensure process requires candidates to:

 - Accrue 1,500 hours of supervised direct clinical experience that is documented on the Certification of Supervised Experience.

 - Receive your LMFT license.

 More information about careers in marriage and family therapy can be found in our LMFT career guide.